 If I utilize ACS Manuscript Transfer, will CRediT information transfer?

 CRediT information will transfer if the manuscript is transferred to a pilot journal.

 - Project Administration

 A full description of each role is available here.

 Submitting authors can provide CRediT information when submitting an original or a revised manuscript to a pilot journal via ACS Paragon Plus.

 Where will CRediT be displayed on the published article?

-It will be displayed at the end of the article in the “Author Contributions” section of both the HTML and PDF versions of the article.
+It is displayed at the end of the article in the “Author Contributions” section of both the HTML and PDF versions of the article.

-What will happen to contribution notes that are included in the manuscript file?
+What happens to contribution notes that are included in the manuscript file?